DIAAAMR/KRSSG_Tasks/README.md

   *move_turtle.
    This package has dependencies roscpp, rospy, std_msg, turtlesim,  geometry_msgs.
-   You will need tor create a newPosition.srv file with content provided in package.
+   You will need to create a newPosition.srv file with content provided in package.
    Follow the ros tutorials to create this package.
    For running the scripts, first run roscore, then turtlesim_node.
 After that run position.py then move.py.
-   All the hardcodings present in rrt_connect are also present here, change it to your preference.
+   All the hard codings present in rrt_connect are also present here, change it to your preference.
-   The new Function path() assumes 11*11 as turtlesim_node dimension which is approximation.
+   The new Function path() assumes 11 as turtlesim_node dimension which is approximation.
-   Also error(distance from destination) of each node is only accurade for this case, it will be inaacurate for non-square image.
+   Also error(distance from destination) of each node is only accurate for this case, it will be inaacurate for non-square image.
    It only affects velocity and shape of path remains same.
-Still if you want to get more precise results change boh of them accordingly.
+Still if you want to get more precise results change both of them accordingly.
    Rest of angles and points have been mapped accurately.